gengstrand/clojure-news-feed/server/feed10/README.md

 ## Load Test Results

 Average per minute throughput of outbound posts is 9,817.
-Average latency is 5 ms. Mean latency is 4 ms, 95th percentile is 8 ms and 99th percentile is 15 ms. This excerpt from the profile suggests that the graphql components do have some overhead.
+Mean latency is 5 ms. Median latency is 4 ms, 95th percentile is 8 ms and 99th percentile is 15 ms. This excerpt from the profile suggests that the graphql components do have some overhead.

 ```
  [Bottom up (heavy) profile]: